When Kerri Strug Made Olympic History In 1996

 It was a good thing, too, because Strug’s run had ended badly.
 After dismounting the vault apparatus, she had landed awkwardly, a loud crack coming from her left ankle.
 The bone had been moved forward, severing her medial and lateral ligaments.

 But what was obvious to the television crew and to many of the spectators that July 23 was not at all apparent to the U.S. team or their coaches.
-They had just 30 seconds to decide whether or not the score discrepancy added up to a narrow margin of victory or a second-place finish.
+They had just 30 seconds to decide whether the score discrepancy added up to a narrow margin of victory or a second-place finish.
 It was better to have Strug go a second time to guarantee the gold medal.

 Strug’s determination not to trail the Russians began in 1992, when the then-14-year old gymnast offered what she considered a weak and ineffectual performance in the Barcelona Games, finishing fourth among the American team.
 Still a young teenager, she had moved away from her parents in Tucson, Arizona to be closer to Béla Károlyi, a renowned gymnastics coach in Houston, Texas.